Jarren Duran Player Props: Red Sox vs. Blue Jays

 Jarren Duran At The Plate

-- In 19 games this year (31.1%), Duran has picked up an RBI, and in five of those games (8.2%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 31.7% of his games this year, Duran has driven in at least one run.
+In six of those games (9.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 16 of 61 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.